nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

    For more information on user groups and their effect on admin user interface privileges in the security server, see the  Security Server User Guide \[[UG-SS](#13-references)\].

-   The slave security server's management REST API can be used to read the slave's configuration.
-However, modifying the slave's configuration using the management REST API is restricted.
-API keys are replicated from the master to the slaves, and the keys that have the `xroad-securityserver-observer` role have read-only access to the slave.
-The keys that don't have the `xroad-securityserver-observer` role, don't have any access to the slave.
+   Also, the slave security server's management REST API can be used to read the slave's configuration.
+However, modifying the slave's configuration using the management REST API is blocked.
+API keys are replicated from the master to the slaves, and the keys that are associated with the `xroad-securityserver-observer` role have read-only access to the slave.
+The keys that are not associated with the `xroad-securityserver-observer` role, don't have any access to the slave.

    For more information on the management REST API, see the  Security Server User Guide \[[UG-SS](#13-references)\].